 California High-speed Rail Authority board member Anthony Williams confirmed on April 6, 2026, that the projected cost for the state's ambitious transit project has climbed to a record $126 billion.
-Speaking to national media, Williams acknowledged that the figure reflects current optimization efforts despite that no functional tracks have been laid between Los Angeles and San Francisco.
+Speaking to national media, Williams acknowledged that the figure reflects current optimization efforts although no functional tracks have been laid between Los Angeles and San Francisco.
 This enormous financial adjustment is a nearly fourfold increase from the $33 billion budget originally presented to voters during the 2008 bond initiative.
 Critics in Washington and Sacramento now point to the project as a primary example of public-sector inefficiency.
 Economic analysts suggest the rising price tag threatens to drain resources from other essential infrastructure needs across the West Coast.

 California Rail Authority Projects Mounting Debt